coder-bat/emailanalyser/README.md

 - `SINCE 01-Jan-2025` — messages since a date (IMAP date format).
 Combine with categories if you want recent category-scoped messages.
 - `X-GM-RAW "category:promotions UNSEEN"` — Gmail-only: unseen promotions.

-If you need more advanced filtering (attachments, specific senders), you can set `EMAIL_SEARCH_CRITERIA` environment variable to any IMAP-search expression or extend `main.py` to accept a `--query` parameter (I can add that if you want).
+If you need more advanced filtering (attachments, specific senders), you can set `EMAIL_SEARCH_CRITERIA` environment variable to any IMAP-search expression or extend `main.py` to accept a `--query` parameter.

 ## Security and credentials